My Site

 In After Effects, each clip is its own layer, so if you have the background (where the doorway is) on the bottom, with your character on top, the character will look like it's walking up to the doorway and then will walk right past it.
 Here's how you get him/her to go into the doorway.

-The easiest way is to make a copy of your background in Photoshop and then delete or mask out everything except for the part of the doorway that would normally cover up a character going through it.
+The easiest way is to make a copy of your background and then delete or mask out everything except for the part of the doorway that would normally cover up a character going through it.
 Save this "coverup" version of your background and import it into After Effects.
-Move the coverup into position so that you can't tell it's even there, and then move its layer on top of the character.
+Move the coverup into position (it will look like the coverup isn't there, because it's a copy of what's directly beneath it in your background), and then move its layer on top of the character's layer in the Timeline.
 Now, when the character gets to the doorway, they'll move behind your coverup and it'll look like they went through the doorway.
 Movie magic!

 Special Effects Without Using After Effects